5th Annual

 Lady Vampira

 That’s when we came across this really attractive baby doll dressed as a sailor.
 Well she ended up reeling us in with her catchy eyes and jazzy smile.
 She told us her name was Lady Vampira, a pin-up girl for Pinup Angels.com.
-You can catch a better look at this chick by Clicking Here.

 Enjoy.